hyriver/pygeohydro/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `hydrodata` for local development.

-1. Fork the `hydrodata` repo on GitHub.
+1. Fork the `hydrodata` repo through the GitHub website.
 2. Clone your fork locally:

 .. code-block:: console

     $ git clone git@github.com:your_name_here/hydrodata.git

 3. Install your local copy into a virtualenv.
-Assuming you have conda installed, this is how you set up your fork for local development:
+Assuming you have conda installed, this is how you can set up your fork for local development:

 .. code-block:: console